 A performance of the Nutcracker has been a San Francisco ballet tradition since 1944.
-This year, performances run from December 12-29, 2018 (excluding Christmas).
-The show allows children ages 3 and over to attend.
-For a special treat, try to attend one of the “family performances” where the first 500 children ages 4-12 receive a special gift.
-At these shows, intermission beverages and treats are complimentary and at one hour prior to curtain, Nutcracker characters are available for photos.
+This year, the show celebrates its 75th anniversary!
+Performances run from December 11-29, 2019 (excluding Monday December 16 and Christmas Day).
+The show allows children ages 3 and over to attend but recommends it for ages 5+.
+For a special treat, try to attend one of the show’s six “Passport Performances” where the first 500 children receive a special plush gift.
+At these shows, intermission beverages and treats are complimentary and at one hour prior to curtain, costumed characters are available for photos.

 10. High Tea for the Holidays

 San Francisco may be known for its free-spirited and alternative reputation, but some very historic traditions are alive and well in the City by the Bay — namely afternoon tea.
 Several of the fanciest San Francisco hotels host tea year round, but the holiday teas are a tradition for many San Francisco families year after year.

 My family had the chance to experience holiday tea at the Westin St. Francis a few Decembers ago and it was simply a treat.
 I was very worried bringing a then three year old into such a fancy setting but the event is truly geared to families.

 Some of the other well-known teas include the Gingerbread Holiday Tea at The Fairmont San Francisco, the Teddy Bear Tea at the Ritz-Carlton, and the Children’s Magical Tea at the Top of the Mark in the Intercontinental Mark Hopkins.
 Tea with your kids is a pricey outing, but it’s also a truly unique experience that might be well worth it if your children love an excuse to dress up.